KnowPulse-KnowledgeBase/helium-exporter/_episodes/02-how-to-export-rawphenotypic-data-and-germplasm-using-Helium-Data-Exporter.md

 - "Login KnowPulse with your user account before downloading any data."
 - "You can only download experimental data from your registered experiment."
 ---
-## Select an experiment, germplasm, and trait (need a new title here)
+## Select an experiment, germplasm, and trait

 You can export pedigree and categorical data using Helium Data Exporter for visualization using Helium in the following steps.